• Skip to primary navigation

 Status: Active, Annual

 Description: The Annual Bird Count is conducted each year on one assigned day in a 15-mile diameter circle.
-All TMNCPC members are welcome to participate; you do not need to be an expert birder — each group is assigned experienced leadership.
+All members are welcome to participate; no experience is necessary.
+Each group is assigned experienced leadership

 Difficulty rating: 2